ScottMcGready/the-conference-bible/guides/track.md

 # Running a track

 Each track should have an absolute minimum of 3 volunteers present at any given moment, each with their own specific task.
 These types are usually [MC](#the-mc-role), [AV](#the-av-role), and [runner](#the-runner-role).
-All volunteers should have a copy of the schedule for their track to hand, and be aware of any
+All volunteers should have a copy of the schedule for their track to hand, and be aware of any potential issues, special requests, or acommodations that need to be made.

 ## Introductions